h-holm/raspberry-pi-news-fetcher/instructions/3-set-up-rclone.md

-# 3-set-up-rclone.md
+# `rclone` Set-Up

-This file provides instructions for installing and setting up [`rclone`](https://rclone.org), which can be used to sync a local directory with a remote Dropbox folder (or any other remote cloud storage supported by `rclone`).
+This document provides instructions for installing and setting up [`rclone`](https://rclone.org), which can be used to sync a local directory with a remote Dropbox folder (or any other remote cloud storage supported by `rclone`).

 From the [rclone docs](https://rclone.org):